Erasmo Ramírez (right-handed pitcher): Seattle Mariners

 On September 1, 2007, Ramírez officially signed with Seattle Mariners.
 Ramírez began his professional baseball career in 2008 with the rookie-level VSL Mariners of the Venezuelan Summer League.
 That season, he compiled a 4–1 record with a 2.86 earned run average (ERA), one complete game, and 46 strikeouts in 13 games, 11 starts.
 In 2009, Ramírez continued playing with the VSL Mariners.
 Before the season, the Seattle Mariners minor league director Pedro Grifol compared Ramírez to Major League Baseball pitcher Doug Fister.
 That season, Ramírez compiled an 11–1 record with a 0.51 ERA, and 80 strikeouts in 14 games, 13 starts.
 He led the Venezuelan Summer League in wins, ERA, innings pitched (88), and strikeouts.
 After the season, the Seattle Mariners named Ramírez as the pitcher of the year in their minor league organization.
 He participated in the Mariners instructional league in Arizona after the 2009 season.

 Ramírez spent the early part of the 2010 season in extended spring training with the Seattle Mariners.
-He was assigned to the Class-A Clinton LumberKings in early-April.
+He was assigned to the Single-A Clinton LumberKings in early-April.
 On the season, Ramírez was both a Midwest League mid-season all-star and a post-season all-star.
 He went 10–4 with a 2.97 ERA, one complete game, one save, and 117 strikeouts in 26 games, 23 starts with Clinton.

 After the season, Ramírez was named the LumberKings Pitcher of the Year.
 At the end of the year, Erasmo was awarded in Nicaragua Athlete of the Year by the ACDN (Nicaraguan Association of Sport Journalists) over Everth Cabrera.

 In 2013, Ramírez was going to join the Mariners starting roster before the start of the regular season before injuring his triceps.
-He eventually spent time in Class AAA before making his debut of the season with the Mariners on July 11 against the Boston Red Sox, but allowed seven runs in 4 2/3 innings.
+He eventually spent time in Triple–A before making his debut of the season with the Mariners on July 11 against the Boston Red Sox, but allowed seven runs in 4 2/3 innings.
 The following day, Ramírez was sent down to the Everett AquaSox in order to allow him to stay on a regular rotation during the Major League All-Star break, and started July 17's game against the Vancouver Canadians, giving up two runs on six hits while striking out ten in 5 1/3 innings as the AquaSox won 7-6.